This post was last updated on October 5th, 2020 at 01:44 pm

 Keep educating yourself about your personal brand statement:

-As we just covered, a personal brand statement is a concise way of letting other people know what you do and why you’re different, and is usually no more than two sentences.
+As we just covered, a personal brand statement is a concise way of letting other people know what you do and why you’re different and are usually no more than two sentences.

 It’s a key weapon in your arsenal because it provides a quick, top-level understanding of what you stand for without making others read a whole bio.
 We hope that the tips and personal brand statement examples we included will help you craft one that you are proud of.